asteca/ASteCA-Docs/docs/center.rst

 The bandwidth of the fitted kernel is automatically defined via Scott's rule (`Scott 1992`_).

-In :numref:`fig-center` we can see the final center coordinates (equivalently: the maximum value of the positional KDE) plotted over the Gaussian filtered 2D histogram obtained using the minimum bandwidth, as defined in Sect.
+In :num:`fig-center` we can see the final center coordinates (equivalently: the maximum value of the positional KDE) plotted over the Gaussian filtered 2D histogram obtained using the minimum bandwidth, as defined in Sect.
 :ref:`approx-center`.